Iowa Hiking Trails

 - Maquoketa Caves State Park trail description by Andrew Corker on thebackpacker.com site.

 - Mason City Area Listings and basic information for Mason City area hiking trails.
 On chamber of commerce type site.
 Not much, but I wanted something on this page for Mason City.
 I spent some time there once; can't put my finger on it but it's a likable town.
 Good people.
-If you've got a page on a hike in Mason City -- let us know, just e-mail rick(at)slackpacker(dot)com.
+If you've got a page on a hike in Mason City -- let us know, just e-mail admin(at)slackpacker(dot)com.

 - Mines of Spain State Park basic trail descriptions, downloadable map.